Matt Wallner Preview, Player Props: Twins vs. Rays

-The Minnesota Twins and Matt Wallner (.250 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+Matt Wallner -- .143 average over his past 10 games -- will be in action for the Minnesota Twins versus the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mets.
+In his most recent game he had a hitless performance (0-for-3) against the Mets.

 Matt Wallner Game Info & Props vs. the Rays